mattbierner/blog.mattbierner.com/_posts/2015-12-09-spelunkymetrics.md

 {% include image.html file="spelunky-movement-duration.png" %}

 The two outlier actions are sprinting and the down arrow.
 The sprint key is held down slightly longer in the mine levels, but significantly longer on the boss level.
 Meanwhile, the down arrow key is held down for less time on mines – closer in duration to just tapping the button to pick up an item – while longer on the jungle and especially the ice caves.
-Holding the down arrow key to peek at a lower area of the level takes around a second to engage, so it makes sense that levels the require more peeking have longer down arrow holds.
+Holding the down arrow key to peek at a lower area of the level takes around a second to engage, so it makes sense that levels that require more peeking have longer down arrow holds.

 ## Action Rate
 Finally, here's how often the various actions were used.